What if you had been there?

 Ironically, the very impulse to affix blame is an attempt to create an "other."
 It is an effort to create a wall between the atrocity and us.
 The authors do not allow their readers this luxury.
 Brigham Young did not order the massacre.
 The emigrants were not evil.
 Even the perpetrators were basically good except for that one dark day.

-"Finger pointing," Walker interjected. "...finding it easy to dismiss it as something that they would never do," Turley continued.
-"And yet the book draws readers into that lonely valley in September 1857 and walks them through the cascading series of events that occurred and, in many ways, brings them face-to-face with that question, 'Had I been there, what would I have done?'"
+"Finding it easy to dismiss it as something that they would never do," Turley continued.
+"And yet the book draws readers into that lonely valley in September of 1857 and walks them through the cascading series of events that occurred and, in many ways, brings them face-to-face with that question, 'Had I been there, what would I have done?"'

 "I think it is a book that teaches lessons in tolerance, teaches lessons in patience, teaches lessons in cross-cultural understanding," Turley said.

-By taking the reader through the events that led to the massacre, the authors want the reader to have an experience that makes them less likely to conclude they are incapable of committing such acts.
-At the same time, they hope readers will resolve to act and to think differently — not just to prevent atrocities such as the massacre, but to change their thinking on smaller things as well.
+By taking readers through the events that led to the massacre, the authors want the readers to have an experience that makes them less likely to conclude they are incapable of committing such acts.
+At the same time, they hope readers will resolve to act and to think differently not just to prevent atrocities such as the massacre, but to change their thinking on smaller things as well.